 The old town is an absolute treasure, and wandering around the narrow cobblestone streets is one of the top things to do in Cartagena.
 The vibrant colonial buildings which are perfectly maintained, and lush greenery and bright pink flowers cascade over the intricate railings decorating each window.

-The city centre takes up dozens of city blocks.
-The Clock Tower (Torre del Raloj Publico) which is considered the entryway into the city—and a great landmark if you get lost.
+The whole area is surrounded by old stone walls which were built back in the 1500s to protect the city, and stretches for dozens of city blocks.
+The Clock Tower (Torre del Raloj Publico) is considered the entryway into the city—and a great landmark if you get lost.
 It leads into Peace Plaza (Plaza de La Paz) which has a number of restaurants and shops, then branches off into the side streets.

 Highlights of Cartagena’s historic centre include:

-- Naval Museum– Holds models and exhibits highlighting Cartagena’s military past—great for history buffs!
+- Naval Museum– Holds models and exhibits highlighting Cartagena’s military past—great for history buffs.

 - Palace of the Inquisition– This is where sentences were handed out during the inquisition, and can be found across from Bolivar Park.

 - Museo del Oro– This gold museum is free of charge, and has two floors full of pieces including ceramics and goldsmithing.

 - San Pedro Claver Temple– A stunning historic building located in equally beautiful San Pedro Plaza, the monument features a cupola which can be seen across the entire city.